kporras07/devx481642/README.md

 ## Contributing
 d
 Contributions are welcome in the form of GitHub pull requests.
-However, the `pantheon-upstreams/drupal-composer-managed` repository is a mirror that does notff directly accept pull requests.
+However, the `pantheon-upstreams/drupal-composer-managed` repository is a mirror that does notffhh directly accept pull requests.

 Instead, to propose a change, please fork [pantheon-systems/drupal-composer-managed](https://github.com/pantheon-systems/drupal-composer-managed)